atrocore/atropm/README.md

 - More then one Team can be assigned to a Project Group or a Project, all Teams assigned to Project Group get automatically access to all Projects of that Project Group

 ### Ownership Information
-- You can have both, owner and assigned user for any entity in the system.
+- You can have both, the owner and assigned user for any entity in the system

 ## Admin features
 - Configurable data model --> Want to have sub-tasks?
-No problem, configure them as an additional entity.
+No problem, configure them as an additional entity
 - Configurable layouts, incl Kanban Board
-- Dynamic field logic --> You can hide, make read-only or required some fields if certain conditions are met.
+- Dynamic field logic --> You can hide, make read-only or required some fields if certain conditions are met
-- Configurable roles (with access levels and permissions on the field level)
+- Configurable roles, with access levels and permissions on the field level

 and more…